christopherobin/mage/lib/state/Readme.md

 The state library exposes a constructor that constructs objects which form an interface between and actor, a session and the archivist.
-Virtually any command that involves reading and modification of data should be managed by the state object.
+Virtually any command that involves reading and modification of data should be managed by a state object.

 The state constructor is exposed on `require('./state').State`.